devices-lab/solderbit-segment/README.md

 ### Printed circuit boards (PCBs)

-The solder:bit Gamepad fabrication files are open source, so you can order the PCBs yourself!
+The solder:bit Segment fabrication files are open source, so you can order the PCBs yourself!

 To fabricate the PCB, use the files in the [gerbers-v0.1](/fabrication/gerbers-v0.1/) folder.